discolabs/django-shopify-auth/README.md

 Requirements
 ------------
-Django v1.7 or higher is required.
+Django v1.7 - v1.9 is required.
+Django 1.10 support is not guaranteed but things should work.

 As with the original `shopify_django_app` package, you'll need a [Shopify partner account](http://shopify.com/partners) and to have created an app in order to get an API key and secret.